JoanCharmant/quill-blender/docs/export.md

 ## Armature

-Armature objects (hierarchies of bones) are converted to a single paint layer with one stroke per bone.
+Armature objects (hierarchies of bones) are converted to a matching hierarchy of groups and layers in order to create a "rig".

-Animation is not currently supported.
+Each bone is converted to a group with the appropriate transform and pivot, and a representation of the bone is created on a paint layer parented to the group.

+Animation of the armature is exported as transform key frames.
+Key frames are generated for the length of the Blender timeline at the moment of the export.
+If the option `Animation` is unchecked in the export dialog only the pose of the current frame is exported.

-The bones can be produced as octahedral or stick-like paint strokes.
+The bones can be created as octahedral or stick-like paint strokes.
 The color of the generated strokes is random.

 ## Image